Beginning the Application Process

 The application fee is $75, which is payable by credit card on LSAC’s website.

-We grant application fee waivers to highly qualified applicants through LSAC’s Candidate Referral Service (CRS).
-To be considered for an application fee waiver, you must have an active CRS account indicating your intended enrollment year and a TOEFL or IELTS score.
+We grant application fee waivers to highly qualified applicants through LSAC’s LLM Candidate Referral Service (LLM CRS).
+To be considered for an application fee waiver, you must have an active LLM CRS account indicating your intended enrollment year.

 Michigan Law LLM Admissions Events